April 1, 2025

 Source: Acast

-Acast is another popular podcast hosting service that helps you host and distribute your show to major platforms with both free and paid plans.
+Acast is another popular podcast hosting service that helps beginners host and distribute their show to major platforms with both free and paid plans.
+It's a good option for those just starting their podcasting journey.

 The free plan includes unlimited hosting and basic podcast website features, but episode uploads are limited to 150MB.
 Paid plans start at $14 per month, adding automated distribution, monetization potential, and more advanced support.